Network insensitivity to parameter noise via adversarial regularization: Related Work

 \section{Related Work}

 Research to date has focused mainly on adversarial attacks in the input space.
-With an increasing number of adversarial attacks, an increasing number of schemes defending against those attacks have been proposed \cite{mart, trades, madry, curvature}.
+With an increasing number of adversarial attacks, an increasing number of schemes defending against those attacks have been proposed \citep{mart, trades, madry, curvature}.
 In contrast, adversarial attacks in parameter space have received little attention.
-Where parameter-space adversaries have been examined, it has been to enhance performance in semi-supervised learning \cite{ABCD} or to improve robustness to \textit{input-space} adversarial attacks \cite{AWP}.
+Where parameter-space adversaries have been examined, it has been to enhance performance in semi-supervised learning \citep{ABCD}, to improve robustness to \textit{input-space} adversarial attacks \citep{AWP}, or to improve generalisation capability \citep{AMP}.

 We define ``robustness'' to mean that the network output should change only minimally in the face of a parameter perturbation --- in other words, the weight-loss landscape should be as flat as possible at a loss minimum.
 Other algorithms that promote flat loss landscapes may therefore also be useful to promote robustness to parameter perturbations.